Jack Reacher: Character development and perception

 Lee Child was unemployed when he wrote Killing Floor after being fired as a union shop steward for Granada Television.

-Child says he came up with the characters name because an old woman remarked on his own physique while asking him to reach for a can of pears in a supermarket.
+Child says he came up with the character's name because an old woman remarked on his own physique while asking him to reach for a can of pears in a supermarket.
 Many have commented on similarities between Child and his fictional character.
 Child tends to agree with such observations: "I was huge as a kid and Reacher's stature is me translated as a kid."
 Canadian journalist Malcolm Gladwell wrote in The New Yorker of a difference between the symbolism of the Reacher character and of traditional Western characters:

 The traditional Western was a fantasy about lawfulness: it was based on a longing for order among those who had been living without it for too long.
 The heroes conduct themselves according to strict rules of chivalry.
 They act—insofar as it is possible—with restraint.
 In the world we live in...we are overpoliced.
 Our contemporary fantasy is about lawlessness: about what would happen if the institutions of civility melted away and all we were left with was a hard-muscled, rangy guy who could do all the necessary calculations in his head to insure that the bad guy got what he had coming.
 That's why there are rarely any police in Reacher novels—or judges or courts or lawyers or any discussion or consideration of the law.

 Others are critical of the various implausibilities and contradictions present in the character and his behavior.
 The Washington Post journalist Kevin Nance wrote:

 The unlikelihoods and outright impossibilities stack up.
 Ever a frugal sort...
 Reacher travels mostly by hitchhiking... even though the practice is roughly as current as bellbottoms and even though his appearance is, as previously established, notably simian...
 (A)lthough he's a loner who seems never so happy—rather like Agent Cooper in "Twin Peaks"—as when sitting quietly in a diner with a cup of black coffee and a piece of pie, he has an uncanny knack for stumbling into the worst kinds of trouble, almost none of it connected to himself."

 Michael Cavacini concurred, saying unlike traditional whodunits, where a detective "simply solves a problem because it's his job", Reacher has no formal reason to be involved in anything and consequently "seems to always wind up in a situation where something goes wrong and he must make right".
 Prominent mystery fiction editor Otto Penzler wrote that Reacher's character reflects the chivalrous knight errant of medieval lore, as opposed to an anti-hero tormented by addiction and haunted by past misbehavior.